RubyLearning/blog/content/post/2010/09/14/clojure-101-course-2nd-batch.md

 - Clojure course
 - Clojure Training
 ---
-## About RubyLearning

 RL offers online courses in Ruby programming, Git & GitHub, Shoes, JRuby and Sinatra.
-Since 2005, over 25,000 participants spread across 140+ countries have learned Ruby and other Ruby related timely topics.
+Since 2005, over 25,000 participants spread across 140+ countries have learned Ruby<!--more--> and other Ruby related timely topics.
 This has been possible due to the extensive support provided by the mentors of these courses.
 RL strives hard to improve the methodology and course content based on the extensive and critical feedback we receive.
 Thanks